tomcam/vuepress.github.io/config-title.md

 ![Screen shot of home page with title from config.js](/assets/img/config-title.png)

+## Adding title adds search to every page

+A new header appears on every page, consisting of a hamburger menu to the left, the title "Dim Sum!", and retractable search feature.

 Explore these new features.
 For example, click the search icon and type something, for example, `L` for lunch.